Console Treatment of VOID vs. TRASH

 Mechanically this works best

-Historically I've gone with TRASH being invisible, and VOID printing a result.
+Historically I've gone with TRASH being invisible, and VOIDs printing a result.

 But I've given a try at printing the results always to see what my feelings are.